chatcharoen/dbsec-workshop/Lab_Guides/AVDF/400/README.md

   Database traffic is being directed to port 15212 on fw.oracle.com and then being returned to pdb1 via the Enforcement Point.
 This short test confirms that You are able to complete SQL statements.
 You will see that the SQL returns ‘PDB1’.

-- Back in the browser, navigate to the Reports tab and view the available Database Firewall reports.
+- Back in the browser, navigate to the **Reports** tab and view the available **Database Firewall** reports.

-  Open the report Database traffic analysis by client IP detail by clicking on the highlighted icon below.
+  Open the report **Database Traffic Analysis by Client IP** detail by clicking on the highlighted icon below.

   ![](images/022.png)